 Charles Moore: The Simple Path

 Nominations are made at the time of official selection and awards are presented at our Awards Show on Sunday afternoon of the festival.
 Nominees and Winners are showcased on the FLIC website and Facebook page.
 Nominees are also listed in our printed program and screening schedule.
 Nominated and winning films are screened a second time during our Encore Week following the festival.
-Usually 3 and no more than 5 nominees -- with one winner in each -- are made in the following categories:
+Up to 5 nominees (with a minimum of 3) -- with one winner in each -- are made in the following categories:

 • Audience Award